The integral polytope group

 \subsection{Results}

 It is proved in \cite[Lemma 3.8]{FriedlLueck2015b} that $\P(H)$ embeds into a countably infinite product of infinite cyclic groups.
 Therefore, a theorem of Specker \cite{Specker1950} states that $\P(H)$ is an infinitely generated free-abelian group for every finitely generated free-abelian group $H$.
 While this conclusion is interesting, it does not provide any geometric insight.
 We fill this gap by providing an explicit, geometrically tangible basis for $\P(H)$.
 More explicitly, given a subgroup $G\subseteq H$, let $\P_T^m(G)$ denote the subgroup of $\P_T(G)$ generated by polytopes of dimension at most $m$.
-Then we have:
+Then our main result is as follows:

 \begin{mainthm}[\ref{main theorem} (Basis for the integral polytope group)] Let $H$ be a finitely generated free-abelian group.
 Then there are sets $\B_1\subseteq \B_2 \subseteq ... \subseteq\B_n\subseteq\P_T(H)$ such that $\B_m\setminus \B_{m-1}$ contains only polytopes of dimension $m$ and $\B_m\cap \P_T(G)$ is a basis for $\P^m_T(G)$ for every pure subgroup $G\subseteq H$ and $1\leq m\leq n$.
 In particular, $\B_n$ is a basis for $\P_T(H)$. \end{mainthm}